slds-lmu/yahpo_gym/README.md

   We welcome input, discussion or additions by the broader community.
 Get in touch via issues or emails if you have questions, comments or would like to collaborate!

-#### Related Software:
+#### Related Software

 - [rbv2](https://github.com/pfistfl/rbv2) (R-Package) can be used to reproduce runs from all `rbv2_***` in a real setting.
-- [HPOBench](https://github.com/automl/HPOBench/tree/master/hpobench): can be used to reproduce several other scenarios in a real setting.
+- [HPOBench](https://github.com/automl/HPOBench/tree/master/hpobench) can be used to reproduce several other scenarios in a real setting.
 Furthermore, we soon hope to integrate our surrogates with **HPOBench** in order to provide a single, common API.